Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Ow!
 That's me!
 Wave to us!
 We'll be in row 118,000.
 Bye!
-Barry, I told you, stop flying in the house!
+Barry, I told you, stop swimming in the house!
 Hey, Adam.
 Hey, Barry.
 Is that fuzz gel?